TAILOR-UoB/new_ways_of_publishing/booksource/introduction/index.md

 documents).

 The proliferation and adoption of the World Wide Web has allowed the modernisation of teaching material that is cross-platform and dynamic.
-Clear examples of modern teaching material online include video recordings (e.g. Khan Academy), online exams (e.g. Massive Open Online Courses or MOOCs), personal blogs with dynamic illustrations, and sets of animated presentations.
+Examples of modern teaching material include online videos (e.g. Khan Academy), online exams (e.g. Massive Open Online Courses or MOOCs), personal blogs with commenting facilities, and animated or interactive illustrations.
 However, large parts of the currently available teaching material still focus on printable formats, with the possible addition of hyperlinks for online delivery.